-Root Canal Treatment in Flint and Grand Blanc, MI
+Root Canal Treatment in Flint & Grand Blanc, MI

-Lindemann Root Canal Specialists provides root canal treatment in Flint and Grand Blanc, MI.
+Lindemann Root Canal Specialists perform root canals in Flint and Grand Blanc, MI.
 Call 810-732-7900 to learn more and schedule your appointment.

 What Is a Root Canal?